Skip to main content

 Partners are responsible for obtaining two appraisals from certified real estate appraisers.
 These appraisers must be pre-approved by the MWRD.

-The purchase price of the property will be based on the appraised values.
+The appraised value offered to property owners will be based on the average of the two appraisals.
 Property owners have thirty days from the offer date to accept.
+If the final sale price is higher than the appraised value, the partner is responsible for paying the difference.

 Closing documentation, warranty deed and deed restriction